cakephp/docs/en/installation.rst

 ===================

 There are two main ways to get a fresh copy of CakePHP.
-You can either download an archive copy (zip/tar.gz/tar.bz2) from the main website, or check out the code from the git repository.
+You can either download an archived copy (zip/tar.gz/tar.bz2) from the main website, or check out the code from the git repository.

 To download the latest major release of CakePHP.
 Visit the main